Phil Anselmo: Back injury and substance abuse

-Racial controversies
+Views on race

-Anselmo has given some controversial statements about race, skin color and related cultures throughout his life.
-In a Pantera concert in Montreal in 1995, he gave a speech expressing that "Pantera are not a racist band" and that he and his bandmates had friends "of all colors and all kinds", but that he had a problem with rap artists "pissing all over white culture".
-In another concert, he expressed his disgust with black affirmative action, saying "fuck all that Black Power bullshit".
+Anselmo has given some controversial statements about race, skin color, and culture throughout his life.
+At a Pantera concert in Montreal in 1995, he gave a speech expressing that "Pantera are not a racist band" and that he and his bandmates had friends "of all colors and all kinds", but that he had a problem with rap artists "pissing all over white culture".
+In another concert, he expressed his disgust with affirmative action, saying "fuck all that Black Power bullshit".

+Winda Benedetti of the Seattle Post-Intelligencer accused Anselmo of mouthing the words "white power" and making Nazi salutes at Superjoint Ritual's performance at Ozzfest on July 27, 2004.
+Speaking with Kerrang!, Benedetti alleged that she was seated in the second row, and saw Anselmo lean down and mouth the words towards a crowd of skinheads at the front.
+Kerrang! was unable to reach Anselmo for comment.

+2016 Dimebash incident

 On January 22, 2016, an intoxicated Anselmo ended the "Dimebash" Dimebag Darrell tribute show by giving a Nazi salute and screaming the words "white power" to the crowd.
 The incident was captured by an audience member's cell phone camera and the video was posted on YouTube.
 Anselmo later claimed that it was an in-jest reference to drinking white wine.

-Despite that he initially refused to apologize, he later retracted this statement and said it "was ugly, it was uncalled for and anybody who knows me and my true nature knows that I don't believe in any of that.
+Despite initially refusing to apologize, he later retracted this statement and said it "was ugly, it was uncalled for and anybody who knows me and my true nature knows that I don't believe in any of that.
 I'm a thousand percent apologetic to anyone who took offense to what I said, cause you should've taken offense to what I said."

 In an interview with Eddie Trunk on Sirius XM on December 15, 2016, Anselmo claimed he was being taunted throughout the show by "two or three little hecklers" who were standing near the stage.
-He stated that the hecklers called him all sorts of names throughout the show, and by the end he said he had lost his patience.
+He stated that the hecklers called him all sorts of names throughout the show, and by the end he had lost his patience.
 Of the show Anselmo said, "When people start screaming 'racist' over and over and over and over again at me, what I did was show them exactly what [...] the ugliest possible thing I could think of at the time was."
-He also noted that when Scott Ian asked him to donate to Simon Wiesenthal Center, he did so immediately.
+He also noted that when Scott Ian asked him to donate to Simon Wiesenthal Center, a Jewish human rights organization, he did so immediately.

 In January 2023, the reformed Pantera was dropped from the German Rock am Ring and Rock im Park festivals due to Anselmo's past behavior.
-Pantera's concert in Austria scheduled for May 31, 2023 was also canceled following an outcry over the singer's previous remarks.
+Pantera's concert in Austria scheduled for May 31, 2023, was also canceled following an outcry over his previous remarks.
+Despite these incidents, Pantera are slated to play three shows in Germany in 2025 on their UK/EU 2025 tour.